serena0012/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-A function that convert a string to an integer.
+A function that prints n elements of an array of integers,